-Jakob stayed behind me, letting me set the pace.
+Jakob stayed behind me, letting me take the lead and set our pace.
 I put my left foot on the bottom step, took a deep breath, and started the climb.
 My hip joint protested.
 My lower leg ached like one giant shin splint.
 The bones of my knee felt like they were grinding to dust against the metal that held them in place.
-I gritted my jaw and kept going, hand on the rail to help me push off.
+I grit my jaw and kept going, hand on the rail to help me push off.

-Finally, we made it to the second story landing.
-I paused outside his door and caught my breath.
+After what felt like a small eternity, we made it to the final landing.
+I paused outside Jakob’s door and caught my breath.
 There better be one hell of a comfortable couch on the other side of this.

 “Please tell me you have aspirin,” I said.

 Jakob slipped past me and slid his key into the lock.
 Or he tried to.
-At the slight pressure of his hand, the door opened with a whoosh.
+At the slight press of his hand, the door opened with a whoosh.
 I looked down and saw the now obvious signs of forced entry.

 So did Jakob.
 He spun away from the doorway, pulling a gun from inside his jacket.
-I grabbed mine out of my purse and let the leather handbag hit the floor beside me.
-We held our weapons in identical fashion: muzzle turned toward the floor, right hand around the gripstock, left hand cupped underneath, pointer finger along the barrel.
+I yanked mine free at the same time, dropping my handbag to the floor beside me.
+Thanks to our military training, we held our weapons in identical fashion: muzzle turned toward the floor; right hand around the gripstock; left hand cupped underneath; pointer finger along the barrel.

 He sent me an unreadable look and squatted down, ready to take point.
-Most people holding a gun aimed at chest height by default.
+Most people holding a gun aim at chest height by default.
 If Jakob went in lower, he had a better chance of catching whoever was inside off guard.
 The problem was, there weren’t any lights on.
-Darkness radiated out of the maw of the apartment like an idle threat.
+Darkness radiated out of the maw of the apartment like a beast waiting to bite.

-I signaled for him to wait a second, pulled my phone from my purse, hit the flashlight button, grit my teeth against the pain of crouching down, and then whipped the phone across his hardwood floor.
-It spun, lighting up the room like a disco ball.
+I signaled for Jakob to wait a second and then pulled my phone from my purse.
+Fingers shaking, I hit the flashlight button, ground my teeth against the pain of crouching down, and whipped the phone across his floor.
+It spun over the hardwood, lighting up the room like a disco ball.
 Jakob waited half a second and ducked around the corner, gun aimed.
 When he didn’t immediately fire or jump back into the hallway, I assumed no one was inside.